rubymonsters/testing-for-beginners/source/07-headless.md

-# Phantom.js
+# Headless browsers

-[Phantom.js](http://phantomjs.org/) is a so called headless browser, i.e. a full featured browser that simply does not come with a browser window.
+A so called headless browser is a full featured browser that can be started on the command line, and behaves just like any other browser, but simply does not come with a browser window.

-Instead it can be used programmatically.
-You can write code that asks this browser to navigate to a certain page, click on a link, submit a form, and so on.
+Most importantly, it can be used programmatically: You can write code that asks this browser to navigate to a certain page, click on a link, submit a form, and so on.

 This is cool because so far we've completely ignored that our web application